-Class A Member power sales contracts - Wholesale power sales contracts - The Cooperative holds all-requirements wholesale power sales contracts with three of its six Class A member cooperatives pursuant to which each Class A member agrees to purchase from the Cooperative all of its electric power requirements.
+Class A member power sales contracts - wholesale power sales contracts - The Cooperative holds all-requirements wholesale power sales contracts with three of its six Class A member cooperatives pursuant to which each Class A member agrees to purchase from the Cooperative all of its electric power requirements.
 These all-requirements power contracts expire December 31, 2035, and will remain in effect thereafter until terminated by either party upon six months' notice.
 Management believes the Cooperative will be able to fulfill its requirements on these long-term contracts.

-Class A Member power sales contracts - Partial requirements wholesale power contracts - The Cooperative holds partial requirements wholesale power sales contracts, expiring December 31, 2035, with three of its Class A member cooperatives pursuant to which the Class A members have agreed to purchase from the Cooperative electric energy up to and capacity at the member's allocated capacity percentage in the Cooperative's total resources existing at the time of execution of the contract.
+Class A member power sales contracts - partial requirements wholesale power contracts - The Cooperative holds partial requirements wholesale power sales contracts, expiring December 31, 2035, with three of its Class A member cooperatives pursuant to which the Class A members have agreed to purchase from the Cooperative electric energy up to and capacity at the member's allocated capacity percentage in the Cooperative's total resources existing at the time of execution of the contract.
+Management believes the Cooperative will be able to fulfill its requirements on these long-term contracts.

-Class A Member network service agreements - The Cooperative has agreements to provide network integration transmission service to deliver power to the all-requirements Class A distribution cooperative members.
+Class A member network service agreements - The Cooperative has agreements to provide network integration transmission service to deliver power to the all-requirements Class A distribution cooperative members.
 The Cooperative previously entered into separate agreements to provide network integration and point-to-point transmission services to the partial requirements Class A members.
 These agreements had a termination date of December 31, 2035.
-In 2023, the Cooperative and its Class A Members amended these agreements and extended the initial term to December 31, 2052, with the term automatically renewing for four successive additional 5-year renewal periods and a termination date on December 31, 2072, absent any non-renewals.
+In 2023, the Cooperative and its Class A members amended these agreements and extended the initial term to December 31, 2052, with the term automatically renewing for four successive additional five-year renewal periods and a termination date on December 31, 2072, absent any nonrenewals.
 In the opinion of management, the Cooperative will be able to provide service in accordance with these agreements.